saoconnell/PartMachLearn/README.md

 on this approach after an initial experiment with training a model with 10 fold, 10 times.
 I realized the model construction time would be too significant for the marginal increase in model performance.

-5. Compare the model performance using the confusionMatix to select the better performing model/dataset combination.
+5. Compare the model performance using the confusionMatix to select the better performing model/data set combination.

 6. If there were differences, I would use the probabilities for each classification as the tie breaker.

-## Preprocessing - Feature Selection
+## Pre-processing - Feature Selection

 ### Raw Data

-My first pass at preprocessing the data was to eliminate the samples and features that did not contribute information that could be used in the model building phase.
+My first pass at pre-processing the data was to eliminate the samples and features that did not contribute information that could be used in the model building phase.

 I first removed all the rows that had new_window = 'yes'.
 I removed these as they are unique cases of transitioning between exercises, which is not something that contribute information to the model.
 These rows also have values in features that are not consistent with the new_window = 'no'.

-I then removed the first 7 columns from the dataset.
+I then removed the first 7 columns from the data set.
 These columns contained either text, non-categorical data, and time series data, which are not useful in building a model to predict the activity.

 -  V1